vuongxuongminh/yii2-js-params/README.md

 }
 ```

-And get this data on the frontend side from window.serverParams.
+And get this data on the frontend side from `window.serverParams`:

 <p align="center">
     <img src="resource/demo.png" width="100%">